Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Navigate to the home page `http://localhost:5173/`

-- You should see a loading state with a spinning Airplane for 3 seconds before the planes are displayed.
+- After 3 seconds of loading you should see the airplane exploding, because an error is thrown on purpose, to see the error state of `react-query`.

+> [!TIP]
+> With GitHub Copilot Chat you can create these funny animations, like an airplane spinning for a loading state, or an airplane exploding for error state.
+If you have a crazy idea, just ask GitHub Copilot to help you with that.
+In this case I asked Copilot for a plane crashing animation.
+At first the airplane only fell from the sky.
+Then I asked Copilot to make the airplane explode, which was the cause of the crashing airplane.
+I was then missing debree, so I asked Copilot to add debree to the airplane explosion.
+This animation was me having a lot of fun with GitHub Copilot :) - Thijs Limmen

+- Now, let's remove the `throw new Error('Error fetching planes');` line from the `fetchPlanes` function in `HomePage.tsx`

-- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal
+- Open the terminal and navigate to the `WrightBrothersFrontend/` directory.

-- Run only frontend with the following command

     ```bash
-    npm run frontend
+    cd WrightBrothersFrontend/
     ```

+- Run the frontend and backend again with the following command

+    ```bash
+    npm run frontend-and-backend
+    ```

 - Navigate to the home page `http://localhost:5173/`

-- After 3 seconds you should see an error message displayed, because the API is not running.
+- After 3 seconds you should see the list of planes from the API that was fetched through the `react-query` hook.

 - Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.